-This homestyle soy sauce chicken is something I’ve been making at home for YEARS!
+This homestyle soy sauce chicken drumsticks recipe is something I've been making at home for YEARS!
 And let me tell you, omg the FLAVOUR is AMAZING!
-It’s rich, slightly sweet, sticky, gingery and tastes so good with a bowl of rice.
+It's rich, slightly sweet, sticky, gingery and tastes so good with a bowl of rice.
 The flavour is intensified by cooking with drumsticks or thighs bone-in, skin-on.
-Remember, meats cooked with bones in are always more flavoursome.
+Remember, meats cooked with bones in are always more flavourful.

 Chopping through bones with a cleaver

 DISCLAIMER!
 The chicken drumstick pieces in my photos have been chopped with a Chinese cleaver.
 Unless you're experienced and are comfortable with handling a Chinese cleaver, it is not recommended to try that at home.
 Simply use whole drumsticks or chicken thighs, bone-in and skin-on for this recipe.

 In order to chop drumsticks at home, you'll need a thick bladed cleaver.
 Growing up, I thought everyone used cleavers to chop everything in the kitchen.
 Took me a while to learn how to use Western style knives!